 Board of Governors

-• Mr. Gordon Raman - Chair of the Board
+• Alyssa Pei - Chair of the Board

 Alyssa Pei is a Partner at Bain & Company, a global management consulting firm.
 She has over 20 years’ experience with a focus on serving clients in the Financial Services across a range of topics including strategy and organization.
 She is also currently on the College’s Strategic Planning Committee.
 She brings prior board experience in the educational arena, and most recently serving as Vice-Chair for The Chewonki Foundation.
 Chewonki is a place-based educational learning organization in Wisscasset, Maine and a US 501(c) non-profit organization.
 Alyssa holds an A.B. and an A.M from Harvard University and an MBA from the University Of Chicago Booth School Of Business.
 She has two boys at the College: Alexander, Class of 2024 and Henry, Class of 2025.